An In-Depth Look at Alcon Inc.'s (ALC) Stock Performance - News Heater

-The stock of Alcon Inc. (ALC) has seen a 3.28% increase in the past week, with a -0.31% drop in the past month, and a -12.34% decrease in the past quarter.
-The volatility ratio for the week is 1.20%, and the volatility levels for the past 30 days are at 1.58% for ALC.
-The simple moving average for the last 20 days is 1.15% for ALC’s stock, with a simple moving average of -4.57% for the last 200 days.
+The stock of Alcon Inc. (ALC) has seen a 3.21% increase in the past week, with a 6.02% gain in the past month, and a -11.88% decrease in the past quarter.
+The volatility ratio for the week is 1.04%, and the volatility levels for the past 30 days are at 1.46% for ALC.
+The simple moving average for the last 20 days is 2.81% for ALC’s stock, with a simple moving average of -2.14% for the last 200 days.

 Is It Worth Investing in Alcon Inc. (NYSE: ALC) Right Now?